-Opening of MOVING DIALOGUES: This new monthly series promoted by LIMS will showcase the work of CMAs choreographers and Laban researchers, bringing together the Institute's members and their guests, aiming for community building and continuing education for CMAs.
+Opening of MOVING DIALOGUES: This new monthly series promoted by the Arts & Culture sector of LIMS will showcase the work of CMAs choreographers and Laban researchers, bringing together the Institute's members and their guests, aiming for community building and continuing education for CMAs.

 DECEMBER: Holiday Break!